maranici/libft/README.md

 This function is useful in scenarios where the source and destination memory areas might overlap.

-- if `dst` it the same as `src`, the functions returns immediately, as no action is needed.
+- if `dst` is the same as `src`, the functions returns immediately, as no action is needed.
 - if `dst` is located after `src` in memory, the functions copies the bytes from the end to the beginning to avoid overwriting the source.
 - if `dst` if located before `src`, the function copies the bytes from the beginning to the end.